 Once you have completed your IELTS preparation lessons and feel you are at a good enough level to reach your target IELTS score for UK university entry, you will need to take the IELTS test.
-A large number of students go into the test without really understanding what they need to do though, and in today’s article we will be focussing on the IELTS exam and its structure.
+A large number of international students go into the test without really understanding what they need to do though, and this is of huge importance if you wish to secure a good score.

 The Academic IELTS test is divided into four sections and each candidate is given a score out of 9.0 for each section, and an overall score is taken from the average of these four scores.

 - Listening: (Approximately 30 minutes) Four sections, 40 questions

 - Reading: (60 Minutes) Three sections, 40 questions